wenbin-zheng/DETR-RPC-CDF/README.md

 # Weed-DETR
-This repo is the implementation of 《Lightweight Weed Detection Model Based on Re-parameterized Partial Convolution and Multi-Scale Feature Fusion》.This study proposes a lightweight model for weed detection named  Weed DEtection TRansformer(Weed-DETR).
+This repo is the implementation of "Lightweight Weed Detection Model Based on Re-parameterized Partial Convolution and Multi-Scale Feature Fusion".This study proposes a lightweight model for weed detection named  Weed DEtection TRansformer(Weed-DETR).
 We propose a novel convolution for backbone networks called re-parameterized partial convolution (RP-Conv).In the feature fusion stage, we introduce the Collection-Distribution Feature Fusion (CDFF) mechanism.
 Our proposed method meets the requirements for accuracy and lightweight design in weed identification, providing the necessary technical support for real-time weed detection in the field.

 # Install
 ```bash